Skip to content

 How NGS does it

-We start by identifying exactly what data the customer or investor needs.
-VSME is flexible — not all modules are always required.
-We collect the necessary data, complete the reporting framework, and deliver a finished report ready to forward.
+We start by identifying what the customer or investor actually needs.
+The initial request is often broader than necessary.
+We then collect the data together with you, complete the reporting framework, and deliver a finished report you can send onward.

 Frequently asked questions